On the Capacity Region of Broadcast Packet Erasure Relay Networks With Feedback: Tightness of Outerbounds

 \section{Tightness of Outerbounds}

-Section \ref{sec:bound1} and Section \ref{sec:bound2} give outer bounds on the capacity region of broadcast traffic in multiple input PECs with feedback and broadcast packet erasure relay networks with feedback.
-In this section, we show that for certain classes of networks, these outer bounds are tight in terms of sum rate.
+In this section, we show that for certain classes of networks, the outer bounds derived in Section \ref{sec:bound1} and Section \ref{sec:bound2} on the capacity region of multiple input packet erasure channels with feedback and broadcast packet erasure relay networks with feedback are tight in terms of sum rate.

-Theorem \ref{thm:tigherbound} gives an outer bound on the capacity region of multiple input broadcast erasure channels with feedback.
+Theorem \ref{thm:mpecouter} gives an outer bound on the capacity region of multiple input broadcast erasure channels with feedback.
 A natural inner bound can be derived by adding the capacity region of each subchannel.
 In general, this inner bound without coding across subchannels does not match the outer bound.
-In the following, we show that for certain simple two-input $1$-to-$2$ broadcast PECs with feedback, the above inner bound does not match the outer bound, while the maximum sum rate of the outer bound can be achieved by coding across the two subchannels.
+In the following, we show that for certain simple two-input $1$-to-$2$ broadcast packet erasure channels with feedback, while the above inner bound does not match the outer bound, the maximum sum rate of the outer bound can be achieved by coding across the two subchannels.

-Consider a two-input $1$-to-$2$ broadcast PEC with feedback where there are two destinations $t_1$ and $t_2$ and two subchannels.
+Consider a two-input $1$-to-$2$ broadcast packet erasure channels with feedback where there are two destinations $t_1$ and $t_2$ and two subchannels (see Fig.~\ref{fig:one_to_two}).
 In the first subchannel, the packet erasure probabilities are $\e_{11} = \e_{12} \triangleq \e_1$ and erasure events on the two links are independent of each other.
 In the second subchannel, $\e_{21} = \e_{22} \triangleq \e_2$ and erasure events on the two links are the same, i.e., at any time, $t_1$ receives a packet if and only if $t_2$ also receives the packet.
 We assume erasure events on different subchannels are independent.

-\begin{theorem} If $\e_2 \ge 1 - \frac{(1-\e_1)\e_1}{2}$ and $0 < \e_1,\e_2 < 1$, then the maximum sum rate of the outer bound in Theorem \ref{thm:tigherbound} is tight and can be achieved by coding across subchannels, which thus characterizes the sum capacity of this channel.
+\begin{theorem} If $\e_2 \ge 1 - \frac{(1-\e_1)\e_1}{2}$ and $0 < \e_1,\e_2 < 1$, then the maximum sum rate of the outer bound in Theorem \ref{thm:mpecouter} is tight and can be achieved by coding across subchannels, which thus characterizes the sum capacity of this channel.
 In addition, the inner bound without coding across subchannels is strictly sub-optimal. \end{theorem}